jcatrysse/jira2redmine_migration/README.md

    Cascading parent/child pairs remain a dedicated special case built from the same filtered mapping set.
-This makes the rule explicit: only custom fields that are enabled and mapped in `migration_mapping_custom_fields` are sent to Redmine, including system fields such as `resolution` and `resolutiondate` when you add them to the mapping table.
+This makes the rule explicit: only custom fields that are enabled and mapped in `migration_mapping_custom_fields` are sent to Redmine, including system fields such as `resolution` when you add them to the mapping table.
 3. **Push (`push`)** – executes in two steps so issue creation and later updates are independently restartable.
 The first step lists rows in